keigoi/kmclib/Steps.md

 2. Create a new file called `dune` in the `helloworld` folder you have created (right click -> New File).
 Copy/paste the following in this file:

 	 (executable
 		(name helloworld)
 		(modules helloworld)
 		(libraries threads)
 		(preprocess (staged_pps ppx_kmclib)))

-The following steps Open VSCode
+#### Writing your first kmclib program:

-Create a new file called `helloworld.ml` in the `helloworld` folder you have just created.
+1. Create a new file called `helloworld.ml` in the `helloworld` folder.

+2. Copy/paste the following in this file:

 	[@@@warnerror "-22"]